-When applying for a mortgage loan, it is beneficial for homeowners to understand the factors that affect mortgage rates.
+When applying for a mortgage, it is beneficial for homeowners to understand the factors that affect mortgage rates.
 The homeowner can control some of these factors, while others are out of control.

 Homeowners who understand the interest rate factors within their control can positively affect their rate.
 Sometimes, small life changes can significantly lower the interest rate, thus lowering the monthly mortgage payment.